-As you can tell by the face masks and posting date, this video was made during the height of the COVID pandemic.
+As you can tell by the face masks, this video was made during the height of the COVID pandemic.
 At the time, there may have been social distancing rules in place which made a live action video difficult to create – this is yet another benefit of animation.
 No people, no problem!

-This video uses a large and diverse cast of characters, plus many different locations.
+This video uses a large and diverse cast of characters, plus several different locations.
 Animation makes it possible to do this on a budget and in a much shorter time frame than live action.

 They used the rest of the time on humour and this is what keeps people watching and can also encourage viewers to share the video with their friends on social media.
 According to our State of Video Marketing Survey 2022, people are twice as likely to share a video than any other type of content.